Erin Gibson Allen

 - U.S. District Court, Western District of Pennsylvania

-Erin Gibson Allen’s diverse background provides her with a perspective that allows her to relate to clients’ individual situations.
-Clients value Erin’s ability to appreciate multiple perspectives, simplify complex problems, and offer clear and direct guidance.
+Erin Gibson Allen’s diverse background provides her with a perspective that allows her to relate to clients’ individual situations and give focused attention to solving complex problems.

 Prior to joining Marcus & Shapira, Erin clerked for the Honorable Lisa Pupo Lenihan, the Chief U.S. Magistrate Judge for the Western District of Pennsylvania.

-Erin graduated from the University of Pittsburgh School of Law in 1995, where she served as president of the Pitt Law Women’s Association, and from the University of Rochester in 1992, where she was a member of the Meliora Society.
+Erin graduated from the University of Pittsburgh School of Law, where she was an inaugural member of the Health Law Clinic and where served as president of the Pitt Law Women’s Association.
+Erin also graduated from the University of Rochester, where she earned dual degrees in political science and psychology and was selected to be a member of the Meridian Society.

-In 2011 Erin began work in the legal community to create a program to offer education, training, and resources for attorneys seeking to reenter the profession after a leave of absence.
+In 2011 Erin began work in the legal community to create a program to offer education, training, and resources for attorneys seeking to reenter the profession after a career break.
 Her effort led to the creation of Back to the Bar, an initiative run by the Allegheny County Bar Association, which, after its successful launch, served as a model for similar programs in other states.
+Erin regularly speaks on the process of taking and returning from a career break, including at the annual iRelaunch conference at Columbia University.
+Erin has been interviewed on the topic of returning from a career break by the New York Times and BBC News.